natebarksdale/natebarksdale.github.io/src/content/blog/2010-05-19-if-you-cant-control-your-moustache.md

 description: A fascinating collection of proverbs about women and soup from cultures around the world reveals both humorous and thought-provoking insights.
 Here are some intriguing examples
 emoji: 🍲
 tags:
+  - 🌍 Culture
-  - 🍲 proverbs
+  - 🍲 Proverbs
-  - 🌍 culture
+  - ❤️ Relationships
-  - 👩‍🍳 women
+  - 📖 Quotes
 haiku: |
   Wisdom in the bowl,
   Flavors shaped by many hands,